 - A screening of a WW1 Australian feature film

-- Local schools, community organisations and aged care facilities are invited to make poppies that will create the Poppy Art installation.
-Special kits with templates and an instructional video will be distributed to schools and groups that would like to participate.
+- Local schools, community organisations and aged care facilities were invited to make poppies that will create the Poppy Art installation.

-- Local choirs and singers are invited to form a greater regional choir for the event.
-An introductory information session will be held from 1pm on Saturday, 22 September at the Senior Citizens Hall, Mellor Street, Gympie.
+- Local choirs and singers were invited to form a greater regional choir for the event.

-- Local business and residents are invited to decorate their shops and letterboxes in red as a mark of respect to all of our servicemen and women.
+- Local business and residents were invited to decorate their shops and letterboxes in red as a mark of respect to all of our servicemen and women.

-This project is funded by the Gympie Regional Council and proudly supported by the Queensland Government.
+This project was funded by the Gympie Regional Council and proudly supported by the Queensland Government.